$0 Delaware Dispute Letter Starter Kit

 What Child Development Watch Is

 Child Development Watch (CDW) is Delaware's Part C early intervention program — the state system for identifying and serving children with developmental delays or disabilities from birth through age three.
-It is administered by the Delaware Division of Public Health, not the Department of Education, which matters because the transition at age three involves a complete handoff between two state agencies with different mandates, funding streams, and eligibility standards.
+It is administered through the Delaware Department of Health and Social Services (DHSS), not the Department of Education, which matters because the transition at age three involves a handoff between two state agencies with different mandates, funding streams, and eligibility standards.

 CDW operates statewide and provides services under an Individualized Family Service Plan (IFSP) — not an IEP.
 The IFSP is family-centered by design: it describes the child's needs in the context of family routines and environments, and services are often provided in natural environments (home, childcare settings).
 Service coordinators work with families to arrange speech therapy, occupational therapy, physical therapy, and developmental services.

 Delaware's CDW has shown strong referral numbers in recent years, partly driven by expanded awareness of early autism identification.
-The state's 895% increase in autism classification over two decades has made early identification programs like CDW increasingly important — and increasingly enrolled.
+Delaware has seen an 895% increase in students with an educational classification of autism, which makes early identification programs like CDW increasingly important.

 The Critical Transition Timeline

-The legal obligation triggering Part C to Part B transition planning is your child's second birthday — not their third.
-Under IDEA Part C (20 U.S.C. § 1435(a)(9)) and Delaware's implementing regulations, transition planning must begin no later than 90 days before the child's third birthday.
-In practice, CDW service coordinators should be initiating a transition conference with the local education agency before the child turns two and a half.
+Under IDEA Part C (20 U.S.C. § 1435(a)(9)) and Delaware's implementing regulations, a formal transition planning meeting must occur between 90 days and nine months before the child's third birthday.
+CDW service coordinators should coordinate the meeting with the parent and the local education agency within that window.

 Here is the required sequence:

-Step 1: Transition conference (by age 2.5 at the latest).
+Step 1: Transition conference (between 90 days and nine months before the third birthday).
 CDW coordinates a meeting with you and the district.
 The purpose is to discuss what Part B services might look like, introduce you to the school system, and begin planning.

 Step 2: Referral to the school district.
 CDW refers your child to the local school district (the LEA that serves your address) for a Part B eligibility evaluation.
 This is a separate evaluation from anything CDW has done — Part C eligibility and Part B eligibility use different standards.